FLETCHER MEMORIAL LIBRARY~ LUDLOW, VT

 Lake Champlain Maritime Museum:

 Lake Champlain Maritime Museum in Vergennes opened its doors as a non-profit museum in 1986.
 Beginning in an original historic stone schoolhouse, its waterfront campus has grown to over a dozen buildings serving upwards of 3,500 students each year through nautical exploration, pedagogy and experiential learning adventures.
-We inspire students to ‘Learn from the Lake’ and make valuable connections between the discoveries made through underwater research and historical exploration and the future of their communities and the world around them.
+We inspire students to ‘Learn from the Lake’ and make valuable connections between the discoveries made through underwater research and historical exploration, the future of their communities and the world around them.

-4472 Basin Harbor Road, Vergennes, Vermont 05491 802-475-2022 CLOSED
+Vergennes, Vermont 05491 802-475-2022

 Picture

+Rokeby Museum presents a nationally significant Underground Railroad story tucked inside a quintessential Vermont experience.
 A major exhibit — Free & Safe: The Underground Railroad in Vermont — brings the Underground Railroad vividly to life.
 Focused on Simon and Jesse, two fugitives from slavery who found shelter here in the 1830s, the exhibit traces their stories from slavery to freedom, introduces the abolitionist Robinson family who called Rokeby home, and explores the turbulent decades leading up to the Civil War.
-4334 Route 7 | Ferrisburgh, VT 05456 | 802.877.3406 CLOSED FOR THE SEASON
+The historic house — fully furnished with 200 years of domestic belongings — provides an intimate glimpse into the family’s life through four generations.
+Once a thriving Merino sheep farm, Rokeby retains nine historic farm buildings filled with agricultural artifacts.
+Acres of pastoral landscape dotted with old wells, stone walls, and historic orchards invite a leisurely stroll or a hike up the trail.
+Picnic tables accommodate lunch outdoors.

 PicturePhoto by Jill Tofferi